Aviva Retirement Bond

 When do I have to decide if I want a Retirement Bond?

 You have up to two years after you leave a company pension to transfer your fund to a Retirement Bond.
-Outside of the two year period you can still transfer to a Retirement Bond (if the scheme Trustees agree).
+After the two year period you will require the scheme trustee’s approval to transfer your funds to a Retirement Bond.

 How is my Retirement Bond set up?